krprzenioslo/Hystrixwiki2/How-it-Works.md

 If [HystrixCommand.getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) fails and throws an exception then the caller is left to deal with it.

 It is considered a poor practice to have a fallback implementation that can fail.
-You shuold implement your fallback such that it is not performing any logic that could fail.
+You should implement your fallback such that it is not performing any logic that could fail.

 __(9) Return Successful Response__